The Burgess bound via a trivial delta method: Application of dual summation formulas

 Next, we apply Poisson summation to the $r$-sums in \eqref{after voronoi1}.
 We introduce a few notations.
-For $a,b\in\BZ$, we let $[a,b]$ to be the lcm of $a$ and $b$, $(a,b)$ to be the gcd of $a$ and $b$, and $a_b=a/(a,b)$.
-We note that if $a$ is squarefree, then $(a,a_b)=1$.
+For $a,b\in\BZ$, we let $[a,b]$ be the lcm of $a$ and $b$; let $(a,b)$ be the gcd of $a$ and $b$, and let $a_b=a/(a,b)$.
+We note that if $a$ is squarefree, then $(b,a_b)=1$.

 Writing $S(r\ell,\pm n;c)=\sumstar_{\alpha\bmod c}e\left(\frac{\mp\overline{\alpha} n-\alpha r\ell}{c}\right)$, the $r$-sums in \eqref{after voronoi1} are given by

 Breaking the sum modulo $[c,M]$ and applying the Poisson summation formula, the $r$-sum becomes